Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: Introduction

 The main idea to construct scattering diagrams from stability conditions is to consider loci of stability conditions $\sigma$ indexed by $\gamma \in \Gamma$ and defined by the condition that the central charge $Z_\gamma^\sigma$ remains of constant phase.
 In terms of the $(s,t)$ coordinates on $\mathbb{H}$, these loci are parabola in $\mathbb{H}$ and not straight lines.
 Our main remark is that the map

 is a bijection, such that, for every $\gamma =(r,d,\chi) \in \Gamma$, the locus $\Rea Z_\gamma^\sigma=0$ has equation

 in terms of $(x,y) \in U$, and so is a straight line in $U$.
 From now on, we use this identification $\mathbb{H} \simeq U$ to view $U$ as a space of stability conditions on $\D^b(\PP^2)$.
 In other words, we obtained $U$ from $\mathbb{H}$ by defining on $\mathbb{H}$ an integral affine structure such that the functions $\sigma \mapsto \Rea Z_\gamma^\sigma$ become integral affine coordinates.
-The elementary change of variables $(s,t) \mapsto (x,y)$ gives a new perspective on the standard upper half-plane $\mathbb{H}$ of stability conditions and is the key condition which makes the appearance of a scattering diagram possible.
+The elementary change of variables $(s,t) \mapsto (x,y)$ gives a new perspective on the standard upper half-plane $\mathbb{H}$ of stability conditions and is the key observation which makes the appearance of a scattering diagram possible.

 For every $\gamma \in \Gamma$ and $\sigma \in U$, we have a projective variety $M_\gamma^\sigma$ parametrizing S-equivalence classes of $\sigma$-semistable objects of class $\gamma$ in $\D^b(\PP^2)$.
 We refer to \cref{section_moduli_invariants}-\cref{section_intersection_invariants} for details.
 The projective varieties $M_\gamma^\sigma$ are in general singular, due to the existence of strictly semistable objects.
-Nevertheless, the intersection cohomology groups $IH^{k}(M_\gamma^\sigma, \Q)$ behave as well as cohomology of a smooth projective variety \cite{MR572580,MR696691,MR751966}, and in particular are naturally pure Hodge structures of weight $k$ \cite{MR1047415}.
-We denote $Ih^{p,q}(M_\gamma^\sigma)$ the corresponding Hodge numbers, which can be organized into some signed symmetrized intersection Hodge polynomial
+Nevertheless, the intersection cohomology groups $IH^{k}(M_\gamma^\sigma, \Q)$ behave as well as the cohomology groups of a smooth projective variety \cite{MR572580,MR696691,MR751966}, and in particular carry naturally a pure Hodge structure of weight $k$ \cite{MR1047415}.
+We denote by $Ih^{p,q}(M_\gamma^\sigma)$ the corresponding Hodge numbers, which can be organized into signed symmetrized intersection Hodge polynomial